TestCoders/cyberworkplace-robotframework/README.md

 ## Installation

-Before continuing with further insstallation, please verify the versions of Python and Poetry stated in: Pre Requisites.
+Before continuing with further installation, please verify the versions of Python and Poetry stated in: Pre Requisites.

 When Python and Poetry are installed, following commands can be executed: